Nicky Hilton

-Nicholai Olivia Rothschild (née Hilton, October 5, 1983) is an American socialite, fashion designer and model.
-She is a member of the Hilton family by birth, and a member of the Rothschild family through her marriage to James Rothschild, a grandson of Victor Rothschild, 3rd Baron Rothschild, in 2015.
+Nicholai Olivia "Nicky" Rothschild (née Hilton; born October 5, 1983) is an American socialite, fashion designer and model.
+She is a member of the Hilton family by birth, and a member of the Rothschild family following her 2015 marriage to James Rothschild, a grandson of Victor Rothschild, 3rd Baron Rothschild.
+Nicky is the younger sister of Paris Hilton.

 Early life

-Hilton was born in New York City and raised in Los Angeles.
-She is the younger daughter of Richard Hilton, a hotel heir of the Hilton family who works as a businessman in real estate, and of Kathy Hilton (née Avanzino), a former actress and half-sister of Kim and Kyle Richards.
-Hilton was named for her granduncle, Conrad "Nicky" Hilton Jr. She is the second of four children: she has an older sister, Paris Hilton (born 1981), and two younger brothers, Barron Hilton II (born 1989) and Conrad Hilton III (born 1994).
+Hilton was born on October 5, 1983, in New York City to Richard Hilton and Kathy Hilton (née Avanzino).
+She was raised in Los Angeles Hilton was named after her granduncle, Conrad "Nicky" Hilton Jr. Her siblings are Paris Hilton (born 1981), Barron Hilton II (born 1989), and Conrad Hughes Hilton (born 1994).

 Hilton was raised Catholic.
-She has Norwegian, German, Italian, English, Irish, and Scottish ancestry.
 Hilton graduated from Convent of the Sacred Heart, an all-girls Catholic school on the Upper East Side, in 2001.
-She took courses at Fashion Institute of Technology and Parsons The New School for Design but does not have a degree.
+She took courses at Fashion Institute of Technology and Parsons The New School for Design without earning a degree.

 Career

 Fashion design

 In 2004, Hilton launched her own clothing line.
 She also designed a line of handbags for Japanese company Samantha Thavasa.
 In 2007, she started her second line, Nicholai, at a higher price point.
 Nicholai held its fashion show for the spring/summer 2008 season on September 9, 2007, in New York City during Mercedes-Benz Fashion Week.
 In 2014, Hilton launched a 10-piece collection with eLuxe.
-She designed each piece as a reflection of her personal style and named all products for the women in her family, who embody the style of each piece.

-In 2010, Hilton launched a line of jewelry.
-The pieces are fashion jewelry and in an Art Deco style, averaging around $200 per piece.
-In 2015, she launched a capsule collection of handbags as part of a collaboration with Linea Pelle.
-Hilton said she was approached by Linea Pelle "to make a capsule collection and I really wanted to have it be classic.
-As in I didn't want to make these super trendy bags that would be out of style next season."
+In 2010, Hilton launched an Art Deco–inspired fashion jewelry line, followed by a classic-style handbag capsule collection with Linea Pelle in 2015.

-In August 2017, Hilton announced her collaboration with Tolani for a Mommy and Me capsule collection.
-The collection launched in stores in spring 2018.
-In 2019 Hilton launched a second collection with Tolani inspired by her travels.
-In February 2019, Hilton announced her first footwear collection in partnership with French Sole.
-The line, known as Nicky Hilton x French Sole, officially launched in September 2019.
+In 2017, Hilton partnered with Tolani on a Mommy and Me collection followed by a travel-inspired line in 2019, and also launched her first footwear collection, Nicky Hilton x French Sole, that same year.

+In October 2024, she partnered with Australian designer Rebecca Vallance on a fashion collection called "The Nicky Hilton for Rebecca Vallance Holiday Collection.”
+This unveiling was launched alongside her 41st birthday celebration.

+On June 24, 2025, Hilton launched Theo Grace, her first fine jewelry line named after her daughters and focused on customizable pieces, debuting at the SeaGlass Carousel with backing from the Tenen Group.